mainsail-crew/docs/setup-guide/mainsailos/balenaetcher.md

 ![screenshot-balena-boot-partition](img/balena-etcher-boot-partition.png)

-If for some reason the file is not present, then on linux it can be created by navigating to the /boot partition and opening a terminal:
+If for some reason the file is not present, then on Linux it can be created by navigating to the /boot partition and opening a terminal:

 ```bash
 sudo touch SSH